 Our very own snorkel gear made it on our beach trip packing list a few years ago after falling in love with the marine life in Cozumel, Mexico.

-I don’t know why we waited so long to learn to snorkel, but I can imagine, not ever wanting to do it again if the only way was for me to rent gear others have used in their mouths.
-Yes, they clean them, supposedly, but that’s just a little too personal for me.
-If you’re a germaphobe, invest. in your own snorkeling gear.
+We don’t know why we waited so long to learn to snorkel.
+Now after the pandemic, we can’t imagine ever renting gear that someone else used.
+Yes, they do clean the gear after, but that’s just a little too personal for me.
+If you’re a germaphobe, invest in your own snorkeling gear.

 Snorkeling is a free activity you can do from the beach shore.
 You don’t always have to venture on a boat to snorkel.